svartika/MarvelApp/README.md

     		}
     	}

 I would like to point out that the image view loading was taken care by @BindingAdapter("url").
 I had created this earlier for the detail page display.
-Yay to Reusable code!
+Yay to reusable code!

 ## How can I optimizing the refresh list calls in the Recyclerview?